OmegaAOL/cerulean/README.md

 Like many, many other programs ([Chrome](https://www.askcybersecurity.com/where-are-my-saved-passwords-in-chrome/) and [Firefox](https://stackoverflow.com/questions/37685932/where-in-the-filesystem-does-firefox-store-saved-passwords) being two of the most major), Cerulean stores your login data unencrypted.
 If you check "Remember Me" in the login window, your data is saved in *HKEY_CURRENT_USER\Software\Cerulean\LoginDetails* in two seperate entries.
-This is neither abnormal nor a breach of protocol, and you can delete your login data either by logging in again but with "Remember Me" unchecked (which wipes your login data), or going to Account > Delete My Login Data in the Menu Bar.
+This is neither abnormal nor a breach of protocol, and you can delete your login data by clicking "Log Out" in the program.

-Again, I would like to remind you that this is neither an uncommon nor proportionally more insecure way of storing login data, and it is much more rewarding (and easier) to steal your Google Chrome LoginData.db file than to fish through the registry to steal the logins of one account.
+I would like to remind you that this is neither an uncommon nor proportionally more insecure way of storing login data, and it is much more rewarding (and easier) to steal your Google Chrome LoginData.db file than to fish through the registry to steal the logins of one account.

 - This is why **I recommend you use an app password** - they can be easily managed and deleted if your account is compromised, and they are randomly-generated unique strings.